CVE-2026-5719: SQL Injection in itsourcecode Construction Management System

 Description

-CVE-2026-5719 is a medium severity SQL injection vulnerability in itsourcecode Construction Management System version 1.
-0. The flaw exists in an unspecified function within the /borrowedtool. php file, where manipulation of the 'code' argument can lead to SQL injection.
-The vulnerability can be exploited remotely without user interaction or privileges.
+CVE-2026-5719 is a medium-severity SQL injection vulnerability in itsourcecode Construction Management System version 1.
+0. The flaw exists in an unknown function within the /borrowedtool. php file, where manipulation of the 'code' argument can lead to SQL injection.
+The vulnerability can be exploited remotely without user interaction.
 Although an exploit has been published, there are no known exploits observed in the wild.
-No official patch or remediation guidance has been provided by the vendor as of the publication date.
+No official patch or remediation guidance is currently available.

 AI-Powered Analysis